-- C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2004.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2005.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission. - C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied - C1 Total first-time, first-year (freshman) men who were admitted - C1 Total first-time, first-year (freshman) women who were admitted - C1 Total full-time, first-time, first-year (freshman) men who enrolled - C1 Total part-time, first-time, first-year (freshman) men who enrolled
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total full-time, first-time, first-year (freshman) women who enrolled C1 Total part-time, first-time, first-year (freshman) women who enrolled
+C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied 5113 total men & womer 1 1 C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted 2086 total men & womer • • C1 Total full-time, first-time, first-year (freshman) men who enrolled C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 436 total men & womer C1 Total part-time, first-time, first-year (freshman) women who enrolled 0 total men & womer